The Insurance and Reinsurance Law Review: Cambodia

 Regarding these standard requirements, it is worth pointing out that they are not always economically or practically adapted to some forms of insurance distribution networks.
 This is especially true for micro-insurance products, which should be easily executed.
-The draft sub-decree on insurance maintains a writing agreement and signatures; however, during the discussion with private sector, the MEF has accepted paperless insurance policy.
+The new Sub-Decree on insurance maintains a written agreement and signatures; however, during the discussion with the private sector, the MEF has accepted paperless insurance policies.

-In addition, the Law on Insurance provides specificities that are sometimes difficult to understand.
-At first, it may appear normal that insurance policies are required to be written in the Khmer language with clear terms and conditions, but the Law does not provide for any exception, especially for major risks and for cross-border risks.
+In addition, the Law on Insurance and Sub-Decree on Insurance provide specificities that are sometimes difficult to understand.
+At first, it may appear normal that insurance policies are required to be written in the Khmer language60 with clear terms and conditions, but the Law does not provide for any exception, especially for major risks and for cross-border risks.

-Furthermore, the Law on Insurance seems to indicate that no insurance policy can enter into force prior to the payment of the premium.
+Furthermore, both the Law on Insurance and the Sub-Decree on Insurance seem to indicate that no insurance policy can enter into force prior to the payment of the premium.
 Put another way, the payment is a condition for the enforceability of the insurance policy.
 This rule seems to be mandatory.

 Finally, the insurance regulations may conflict with others, leading to a Kafkaesque situation.
 For instance, a regulation applicable to general insurance companies (but interpreted as applicable to any institution) prohibits chairmen of the board from holding an executive role.
 However, the Ministry of Labour and Vocational Training, together with the Ministry of Interior, requires them to hold a working permit to get a business visa allowing them to lawfully remain on the Cambodian territory.
 The working permit requires an employment contract, which could not be arranged with a fake salary, since the General Department of Taxation could reassess it.

 General rules of interpretation